h4ckyou/h4ckyou.github.io/posts/ctf/picoctf/writeup25.md

 Things began getting tough at this point

-I neglected the fact that `NX` was disabled and that means the stack is `rwx`
+I neglected the fact that `NX` was disabled at first and that means the stack is `rwx`

 During the time spent on trying to solve this challenge (about 5 hours or so) i attempted:
-- stack pivot to got which got me a libc leak but i couldn't pop shell because i had just 8 bytes rip control and one gadget didn't work :(
+- stack pivot to the global offset table which got me a libc leak but i couldn't pop shell because i had just 8 bytes rip control and one gadget didn't work :(

 Then i decided to take a look at the rop gadgets again and got this
 ![image](https://github.com/user-attachments/assets/a180524f-ced5-41ed-8a7b-dc25cfd3543b)